berkeley-cdss/extensions/GETTING_STARTED.md

    - Choose a unique assignment ID
    - Set a due date in YYYY-MM-DD format
    - Set the partner status (either "Yes" or "No")
    - Add a link to the Gradescope assignment if it has been created and you would like to use Flextensions to automatically input extensions to Gradescope.
-The link format should be like: https://www.gradescope.com/courses/COURSE_ID/assignments/ASSIGNMENT_ID/extensions.
-You can find the unique link for each assignment by clicking the "Extensions" tab on the left sidebar when you're viewing an assignment on Gradescope.
+See Step 15 for more information.

 10. Ensure the following on the **Spreadsheet/Roster** tab:

     - Each assignment has a single column
     - The column headers match the unique assignment ID's in the **Spreadsheet/Assignments** tab

-11. On the **Google Form**, update the assignment options to match the names in the **Spreadsheet/Assignments** tab.
+11. On the **Google Form**, update the assignment options to match the assignment names in the **Spreadsheet/Assignments** tab.

 **Configuring Form Questions**

-12. If you'd like to edit any of the form question descriptions, feel free to do so.
-Make sure to check the **Form Questions** spreadsheet to ensure that the question/key pairings are valid; you may have to paste this formula into cell A2 if you see a red error message. `=TRANSPOSE('Form Responses'!A1:X1)`
+12. If you'd like to edit any of the Google form question descriptions, feel free to do so.
+Once you've finalized the Google form, check the **Spreadsheet/Form Questions** tab to ensure that the question/key pairings are valid.
+You will likely need to paste this formula `=TRANSPOSE('Form Responses'!A1:X1)` into cell A2 if you don't see a valid mapping between the questions asked on the Google form and the variable names or see an error message like `#REF!`.
+If you need to make edits to this tab, you may rearrange the `keys` column, but you should ensure all variables are present.

 **Configuring Environment Variables**

+13. Finally, configure **Spreadsheet/Environment Variables** as desired.
+   - Rows 2 through 6 pertain to emails.
+The `EMAIL_FROM` field can be any email, but it should be formatted as "Sender Name <some-email@berkeley.edu>".
-13. Finally, configure Environment Variables as desired - instructions are within the sheet!
-This is where you should paste your `SLACK_ENDPOINT` .
+   - Row 7 is where you should paste your `SLACK_ENDPOINT` .
-    - The `SLACK_ENDPOINT_DEBUG` webhook is an optional configuration variable: it pipes all debug logs to a CS 161 internal Slack channel.
+   - The `SLACK_ENDPOINT_DEBUG` webhook (row 8) is an optional configuration variable: it pipes all debug logs to a CS 161 internal Slack channel.
 Feel free to delete this row after your system is up and running!
-    - The `EMAIL_FROM` field can be any email, but it should be formatted as "Sender Name <some-email@berkeley.edu>".
+   - Rows 9 through 12 should be adjusted according to your preferences for auto approval.
+   - If you want anyone tagged on Slack when extension requests come in, add their Slack ID(s) to row 13.
+   - Update row 14 with a link for the spreadsheet you're currently editing.
+   - The remaining rows are if you'd like to integrate with Gradescope (see the next part).

 ### Part 3: Configuring Gradescope (Optional)

 *Estimated Time: 5 minutes*

-If you'd like your approved extensions to be reflected in Gradescope (using the assignment "extensions" feature), you'll need to configure a staff API account.
+If you'd like your approved extensions to be reflected in Gradescope (using the assignment "extensions" feature), you'll need to configure a staff account.

-14. Add `cs000-staff+api@berkeley.edu` (or another email address - typically an alias of your SPA email address) as an instructor to the current semester's Gradescope course.
+14. Add an alias of your SPA email address as an instructor to the current semester's Gradescope course.
-15. Sign in with that email (reset your password if you don't recieve an email from Gradescope when you're added).
+15. You will likely need to reset your Gradescope password for that account.
+Note this down.
 16. Paste the email/password combination in the `GRADESCOPE_EMAIL` and `GRADESCOPE_PASSWORD` environment variables.
+Also set cell B15 on **Spreadsheet/Environment Variables** to "Yes".
-17. Add one or more comma-separated Gradescope assignment URL's to each assignment under the `gradescope` column of the "Assignments" sheet.
+17. Add Gradescope assignment URL's to each assignment under the `gradescope` column of the "Assignments" sheet.
+The link format should be like: https://www.gradescope.com/courses/COURSE_ID/assignments/ASSIGNMENT_ID/extensions.
+You can find the unique link for each assignment by clicking the "Extensions" tab on the left sidebar when you're viewing an assignment on Gradescope.